| |

 5 simple ways to strengthen your family relationships

-How to strengthen our family relationships is something we regularly revisit.
-Kids change quickly along with routines, schedules, interests, and needs.
+We regularly revisit how to strengthen our family relationships.
+Kids change quickly, along with routines, schedules, interests, and needs.
 Ultimately, fulfilling their needs is our goal.
 When something starts to feel “off” in our home, we make sure the basic needs of the individuals in our home are being met.

 A little backstory for you: it took us 7 years to have our first baby.
 During that time, we talked about the kind of parents we wanted to be when the time came.
 Those years we spent alone together are now something we see as a huge blessing, despite how difficult it was to go through 7 years of infertility.
 Now we’re a homeschool family of 4.
 In other words, we spend a lot of time at home, in each other’s space, and getting to know each other very personally, not entirely by choice a lot of the time.

-We are by no means experts, but we are very focused on balance within our home.
-These are our tried and tested solutions to help us stay on track.
+We are by no means experts, but we are very focused on balance in our home.
+These are our tried-and-tested solutions to help us stay on track.
 Usually, when there’s stress within our ecosystem, one of these areas needs a little extra attention.

 8 Second Hugs to strengthen family relationships